No Tags Found!

 Anonymous

-I am currently working in a mid-level company, where the current scenario is that company is into losses, due to which this year the company did not give the annual increment to the employees.
+I am currently working in a mid-level company where the current scenario is that the company is experiencing losses.
+As a result, this year, the company did not give the annual increment to the employees.

-Due to which many employees have resigned the positions.
-Just to maintain the balance of the number of employees in each department, my director is shuffling the entire department (i.e. he is transferring a person from ABC dept. to XYZ dept.).
-Let me specify that this is not promotion of any employee but he is doing this so that the business is not affected and he doesn’t run into any further losses.
+Due to this, many employees have resigned from their positions.
+To maintain the balance of employees in each department, my director is shuffling the entire department (i.e., transferring a person from the ABC department to the XYZ department).
+Let me specify that this is not a promotion for any employee; he is doing this to ensure the business is not affected and to avoid further losses.

-The problem here is that the employees are very much stressed and are unable to handle this, due to which the work is getting delayed by each department.
-And after this transfer the number of resignation has increased.
-I request you to kindly suggest a solution as to how to cope up with this situation as it is really being very stressful.
+The problem here is that the employees are very stressed and unable to handle this situation, which is causing work delays in each department.
+After these transfers, the number of resignations has increased.
+I kindly request your suggestions on how to cope with this situation as it is becoming very stressful.

 From India, Thane